 We had insulation blown on the roof then this snow white rubberized coating.
 Hopefully this will keep the electric bills reasonable and eliminate the leaks in the roof!
 You should be able to spot us if you are flying over Clyde, wouldn't that be fun?!

 I am a teacher, quilter, scrapbooker, amateur photographer, gardener and now a quilt shop owner!
-I'm also Nana to four, Mom to four (six counting the daughters in law and soon another making 7!) and wife to one.
+I'm also Nana to eight, Mom to four (seven counting the daughters in law!) and wife to one.